LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/resources/hello-server/README.md

 But we didn't come all this way just to return static HTML.
 After all, if we wanted that, we might as well just use a `.html` file.
 The beauty of returning HTML content from within a programming language like PHP is that we can dynamically decide exactly what content we want to respond with.

 How do we make those dynamic manipulations to our content?
-It's just a matter of switching over to PHP mode by using those magic `<?php` `?>` delimiters.
+It's just a matter of switching over to "PHP mode" by using those magic `<?php` `?>` delimiters.

 Here's an example: in `facebook.php`, replace this line: